sasuw/bump/README.md

-  -c, --commit       bool    false    also commit any other unstaged changes -v, --v            bool    false    prefix the version tag with an ugly `v` --manual=          string  ""       manually set the new version to #.#.#
+  -c, --commit       bool    false    also commit any other unstaged changes -v, --v            bool    false    prefix the version tag with an ugly `v` --manual=          string  ""       manually set the new version to #.#.# --nogit            bool    false    bumps version only, does not perform any git operations
 ```

 ## Library Use